samus-io/tablab-steps/steps/HhhMkNfpZ26nErs2vX0F8uw3T2G7zIrpFmX/en/README.md

 * The application below is vulnerable to CSRF attacks, as there is no protection that prevents a malicious site forcing a logged-in user to send a request to change their email to any arbitrary address.
 * To demonstrate this scenario, log in to the application with valid credentials (i.e., username `johndoe` and password `faBk;bhj7>QL`).
 Once logged in, check the current email address in the user's profile page, and then visit the attacker website tab in the simulated browser, which includes certain code that tries to change the user's email.
 Afterwards, confirm the email modification by reviewing the profile again.
-* The purpose of this exercise is to edit the source code using the `Open Code Editor` button to implement a CSRF protection based on the synchronizer token pattern via the OWASP CSRFGuard library.
+* The purpose of this exercise is to edit the `csrfguard.properties` file using the code editor accessed via the `Open Code Editor` button to enforce CSRF protection while employing the synchronizer token pattern with the OWASP CSRFGuard library.
+The file is found at `src/main/webapp/WEB-INF/classes/csrfguard.properties`, and the configured properties should align with these required features:
-* In order to complete the exercise, the file located in `src/main/webapp/WEB-INF/classes/csrfguard.properties` is where code modifications should be added to support these features.
-* The web application is a Single Page Application (SPA) with the following security requirements:
   * The CSRF token should be named `X-CSRF-TOKEN` to maintain consistency across requests.
-    * The `GET` method does not require CSRF protection, as it is only used for retrieving data without modifying the application state.
+  * The `GET` HTTP method does not require CSRF protection, as it is only used for retrieving data without modifying the application state.
   * CSRF validation is unnecessary when no user session exists, ensuring efficient handling of unauthenticated requests.
   * All client-side interactions occur via AJAX requests.
-    * Any request failing CSRF validation must result in an immediate `403 Forbidden` response to prevent unauthorized actions.
+  * To prevent unauthorized actions, any request that does not meet CSRF validation criteria must return a `403 Forbidden` response.
-* Since CSRFGuard relies on a JavaScript library (`csrfguard.js`) to automatically append CSRF tokens to frontend requests, it is essential to reload the browser after modifying the configuration.
+* It's important to note that since CSRFGuard depends on the `csrfguard.js` script to automatically append CSRF tokens to client-side requests, reloading the frontend web application on the browser after applying any configuration is required.
   * This ensures that any updates to the CSRFGuard settings, such as token injection rules or AJAX handling, take effect.
 Without a reload, the browser may continue using outdated configurations, potentially leading to failed CSRF validations or missing tokens in requests.

   @@ExerciseBox@@